phanhoaithuabc/instagram-fake-microservices-EKS-project/README.md

     ```
     In case of `ImagePullBackOff` or `ErrImagePull` or `CrashLoopBackOff`, review your deployment.yaml file(s) if they have the right image path.

+2. Check if the backend pods are experiencing `CrashLoopBackOff` due to an insufficient memory error.
+If yes, then you can increase the memory limits as shown in this example.
+    ```bash
+    kubectl get pods
+    kubectl logs [pod-name] -p
+    # Once you increase the memory, check the updated deployment as:
+    kubectl get pod [pod-name] --output=yaml
+    # You can autoscale, if required, as
+    kubectl autoscale deployment backend-user --cpu-percent=70 --min=3 --max=5
+    ```

-2. Look at what's there inside the running container.
+3. Look at what's there inside the running container.
 [Open a Shell to a running container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) as:
     ```bash
     kubectl get pods
     # Assuming "backend-feed-68d5c9fdd6-dkg8c" is a pod